 - For suppliers: Buyers don’t apply for insurance.

 One of the most significant risks in freight collection FOB for suppliers is when buyers don’t apply for insurance.
 When uninsured cargos are damaged during transport, the risks that insurance companies are supposed to handle fall on the exporter instead.
 Losses can be massive for suppliers in this situation.
+As a supplier, you first make sure your buyer applies for any insurance, even if it is not perfect.

 - For buyers: Additional penalty for delays.

 For inexperienced buyers, the complexity of international and domestic shipments could pose a problem.
 There are many ways to receive penalties and delays if you don’t know what you are doing in FOB.
+If you are a beginner, then consult with an experienced fellow or shipping agent.
+It would solve your confusion.

 Assume that a buyer from the United States buys a full cargo from a Chinese supplier.
 They decide the FOB shipping point is in Shanghai port.
 In this example, the supplier is only responsible for the costs of bringing and loading the goods in the port of Shanghai.
 After the FOB shipping point, the risks and expenses related to the cargo become the buyer’s responsibility and not the seller’s anymore.

 If the goods arrive damaged at the port of the United States, the seller cannot be held accountable.
+To avoid these damages better to have any insurance to cover your losses.
+It saved me one time from a huge loss.

 FAQs about FOB